 PhotoSat’s first comprehensive accuracy study

-We were immediately able to use 10,000 of the Eritrea ground survey points to measure the elevation accuracy of 200 km2 of stereo IKONOS elevation grid.
+We were immediately able to use 10,000 of the Eritrea ground survey points to measure the elevation accuracy of 200 km² of stereo IKONOS elevation grid.
 PhotoSat had already produced this elevation grid for Sunridge Gold.
-We measured the accuracy of the PhotoSat elevation grid as 48cm Root Mean Square Error (RMSE) and .
+We measured the accuracy of the PhotoSat elevation grid as 48cm Root Mean Square Error (RMSE).
 The full 2008 IKONOS Eritrea Accuracy study is available to review.

 PhotoSat accuracy measurement and improvement

-Since in 2008 PhotoSat has using the 45,000 Eritrea ground survey points as a test bed to measure accuracy improvements in the PhotoSat processing.
+Since 2008, PhotoSat has been using the 45,000 Eritrea ground survey points as a test bed to measure accuracy improvements in the PhotoSat processing.
 This gives us a quantitative measure of accuracy improvements.
 We have shown the results in many conferences and published them.
-If there are still disbelievers they are certainly not challenging us publically.
+If there are still disbelievers they are certainly not challenging us publicly.